alpaka-group/llama/docs/pages/introduction.rst

   A data structure’s mapping is set and resolved statically at compile time, thus guaranteeing the same performance as manually written versions of a data structure.
 * Enable efficient, high throughput copying between different data layouts of the same data structure, which is a necessity in heterogeneous systems.
   This requires meta data on the data layout.
-  Deep copies are the focus, although LLAMA should include the possibility for zero copies and in-situ transformation of data access.
+  Deep copies are the focus, although LLAMA should include the possibility for zero copies and in-situ transformation of data layouts.
   Similar strategies could be adopted for message passing and copies between file systems and memory.
   (WIP)
 * To be compatible with many architectures, softwares, compilers and third party libraries, LLAMA tries to stay within C++17.
   No separate description files or language is used.
-* LLAMA should work well with auto vectorization approaches of modern compilers.
+* LLAMA should work well with auto vectorization approaches of modern compilers, but also support explicit vectorization on top of LLAMA.

 Library overview